MBM Motorsports: Car No. 66 history

 Carl Long driving the No. 66 at Road America in 2018.

 The team began fielding the No. 66 at the start of the 2018 season, with Timmy Hill driving.
 At the 2018 Coca-Cola Firecracker 250, Hill finished seventh, his best finish since 2012.
-Chad Finchum, who usually ran the No. 40, switched to No. 66 at Homestead-Miami Speedway, as Long was in the No. 40.
+Chad Finchum, who usually ran the No. 40, switched to No. 66 at Homestead, as Long was in the No. 40.

 In 2020, Hill kicked off the season with a thrd-place finish at Daytona.
 Hill also got two other top-twenty finishes, at Talladega and Charlotte Roval.

 In 2021, Hill was announced to drive the No. 66 full-time.
 However, Matt Jaskol drove for 4 races, David Starr for 11 races, C. J. McLaughlin for one race, Jason White for two superspeedway races, and Loris Hezemans for one race.

 In 2022, Timmy Hill was originally going to return to the No. 66 for Daytona, but J. J. Yeley had more sponsorship.
 He had continued for the following few races.
 Later on, in a Twitter post, MBM announced that J. J. Yeley would drive the No. 66 full-time.

 In 2023, Dexter Stacey announced that he would return to the Xfinity Series with MBM to run the season opener.
 He would also run at Talladega after failing to qualify at Daytona and make the race.
 Timmy Hill also attempted to qualify the No. 66 into nine races, making four of them.
 Other drivers to run the No. 66 in 2023 were Mason Maggio, Caesar Bacarella, Cameron Lawrence, Chad Finchum, Mason Filippi, Sage Karam, Will Rodgers, Leland Honeyman Jr., Ryan Reed, and Ryan Newman.

 In 2024, David Starr qualified into the Daytona field on speed, but was disqualified after he failed post-qualifying inspection.
 David Starr would return to the team to run at Talledega, finishing 24th.
 Chad Finchum would run the car at Texas with sponsorship from Cooper and Hunter electrical, but would finish 38th after suspension failure took him out early.
 Finchum would return at Dover with sponsorship from Garrison Homes but would DNQ.
 Then, it was announced the team would be switching to run the number 13, with the No. 66 the owner points switched with the first race in the 13 coming at Indianapolis.

-MBM Motorsports continued fielding the No. 66 as a part time entry in 2025, attempting a few races with drivers Tyler Tomassi and Mason Maggio.
+MBM Motorsports continued fielding the No. 66 as a part-time entry in 2025, attempting a few races with drivers Tyler Tomassi and Mason Maggio.
 Tomassi would fail to qualify for his first two starts, attempting to debut in his first Xfinity Series race.